-Even those well-acquainted with its impressive effects often underestimate its jaw-dropping power, however.
+But even those well-acquainted with its impressive effects often underestimate its jaw-dropping power.

 Compound interest applies to everything from money to newsletter subscribers to skill acquisition.
 Get 1% better per week; 1% per week compounded over 5 years is a 13x increase.
 Initial progress is modest—until you hit critical mass (an inflection point), which people mistakenly call “overnight success.”